SEBA-Smart-Services/medusa-sbo/docs/dev/install.md

 ## Initial setup
-Update the package lists, as some packages need to be installed

-`sudo apt-get update`
+Update the package lists, as some packages need to be installed `sudo apt-get update`

-Create and set permissions for medusa folders
+Create and set permissions for medusa folders and files
 ```
 sudo mkdir /var/www/medusa
 sudo chown www-data:www-data /var/www/medusa